abadgirl97/pottery-club-gri/README.md

   * NPM packages (After, downloading make sure to load these!)
   * Responsive design</h3>

+---

-<h3>Please do not use the code for personal use.
-Or, if you do, atleast credit me :)</h3>
+# Please do not use this code for personal or public use.